 Prerequisite: FR0100, GR0100, IT0100, and EN0100 or the equivalent.
-Also listed as Mh2151-2152.

 VX2155 Russian Diction and Vocal Literature

 The course is offered to singers and pianists interested in accompanying vocal music.
 Its objectives include: acquire a working knowledge of Russian vocal sounds and their IPA symbols; survey works by historically significant Russian art song, opera and oratorio composers; practice through performance making Informed Choices when interpreting sample Russian vocal compositions.